-- 1. Aims
+1. Aims

-- 2. Legislation and statutory guidance
+2. Legislation and statutory guidance

-- 3. Definitions
+3. Definitions

-- 4. Roles and responsibilities
+4. Roles and responsibilities

-- 5. Considering the reinstatement of a pupil
+5. Considering the reinstatement of a pupil

-- 6. Independent review
+6. Independent review

-- 7. School registers
+7. School registers

-- 8. Returning from a suspension
+8. Returning from a suspension

+9. Remote access to meetings

-- 9. Monitoring arrangements
+10. Monitoring arrangements

-- 10. Links with other policies
+11. Links with other policies

-- Appendix 1: independent review panel training
+Appendix 1: Independent Review Panel Training